 We can see, as we broaden the view of Zechariah 9, that the events being foretold didn't have anything to do with Jesus.
 Jesus didn't become the king from sea to sea as it states above.
-Jesus was crucified by the Romans as instigated by the Jewish priests.
+Jesus was crucified by the Romans as instigated by the temple priests.
 Zechariah is describing forthcoming battles that would take place between the Philistines, Ephraim, Greece and those who were devoted to the Supreme Being - "Daughter Zion."

 The phrase, "Daughter Zion" comes from the Hebrew phrase בַּת (bath) צִיּוֹן (Tsiyown).
 The word צִיּוֹן (Tsiyown) refers to "sunny place" - also ascribed to Jerusalem.
 The word בַּת (bath) can refer to a woman or maiden, but also, as "disciple" or "worshipper" according to Thayer's lexicon.
 It can also refer to "whatever depends upon it."

 This relates to one who is taking shelter of God.
 One who becomes dependent upon the Supreme Being.
 In other words, "Daughter Zion" is referring to those who have taken shelter of the Supreme Being.